-The locations of the UNDERGROUND Fuel and Oil Storage Areas are at or north of the S-90 drift.
+The locations of the UNDERGROUND Fuel and Oil Storage Areas are at or north of the S-90 and west of the W-170 drifts.

 Bases: The safety function of the UNDERGROUND Fuel and Oil Storage Areas is to preclude or eliminate the flammable or combustible liquid hazard resulting in a pool fire or explosion at either storage location from affecting WASTE through the provision of a substantial separation distance.
 Prevention of the involvement of the WASTE from a fire or explosion at the UNDERGROUND Fuel or Oil Storage is accomplished by physically separating the WASTE from the combustible liquid storage locations.
-The locations of the UNDERGROUND Fuel and Oil Storage Areas at or north of the S-90 drift prevents the involvement of WASTE should fires and/or explosions occur at these locations.
+The locations of the UNDERGROUND Fuel and Oil Storage Areas at or north of the S-90 and west of the W-170 drifts prevents the involvement of WASTE should fires and/or explosions occur at these locations.
 This location provides a minimum separation distance of 300 feet, which serves to preclude fires and explosions in the UNDERGROUND Fuel and Oil Storage Areas from impacting the WASTE.